fgusztav/movieLibrary/README.md

 # C++ Movie Library
 A "movie library" written in C++, for practicing OO programming, adherence to specifications, testing, and documentation requirements.
 "Programming Basics 2" course's major assignment.
+Please read the PDF files for more info.